gilgoldm/kinetics-dataset-downloader/README.md

 # Warn·ing!
 This work comes with no warranty!

 This script downloads the Kinetics-400, 600 or 700 dataset according to author guidelines at https://deepmind.com/research/open-source/kinetics.
 The original paper can be found at https://arxiv.org/pdf/1705.06950.pdf.
 This script downloads only ~10 second long clips using the provided youtube video ID.
-Some videos may be absent because they may have been taken off YouTube or be restricted because of copyright issues.
+Some videos may be missing because they may have been taken off YouTube or be restricted because of copyright issues.

 # Pre·req·ui·sites ( dependencies )